nilsvogt/nivo.notify.server/README.md

 This is how I set up a LEMP-Stack on a virtual machine for sandboxed projects.
 The Vagrantfile comes with a bootstrap.sh setting up everything you need on a virtual machine.
 Feel free to customize the bootstrapping to fit your needs.

-## The setup installs and configures the tools below
+## The setup installs and configures the tools below on a virtual ubuntu machine

-- curl, uip, unzip
+- curl, zip, unzip
 - nginx
 - php7
 - mysql